omeka/Documentation/source/Reference/libraries/Omeka/Navigation.rst

         :param String $filterName:    The name of the filter

-    .. php:method:: getExpiredPagesFromNav(Omeka_Navigation $excludeNav)
+    .. php:method:: getExpiredPagesFromNav(Omeka_Navigation $freshNav)

-        Returns an array of expired pages from this navigation, where all pages in the $excludeNav are considered non-expired.
+        Returns an array of expired pages from this navigation, where all pages in the $feshNav are considered non-expired.

-        :param Omeka_Navigation $excludeNav:
+        :param Omeka_Navigation $freshNav:
         :returns: array The array of expired pages

-    .. php:method:: prunePages($pages)

-        Prunes pages from this navigation.
-        When a page is pruned its children pages are reattached to the first non-pruneable ancestor page.

-        :param unknown $pages:

     .. php:method:: prunePage(Omeka_Navigation_Page_Mvc|Omeka_Navigation_Page_Uri $page)